alebaffa/cli_java/README.md

-# cli_java
+# Command Line in Java
-Tests with Command Line in Java.
+Experimentations on how to unit tests the command line in Java.